Getting started in operations documentation

 4. Evaluate Process Efficiency: Analyse each process to determine its efficiency.
 Are there steps that can be streamlined or automated?
 Are there redundancies that can be eliminated?
 This evaluation is key to optimising your operations.

-Documenting Procedures and Workflows
+Documenting procedures and workflows

 Once your core processes are mapped out, the next step is to document the specific procedures and workflows associated with each process.
 This documentation serves as a reference for your team, ensuring consistency and quality in your operations.